dalten-collective/keep/README.md

 - `saved` is an array of objects, each containing a ship and a unix timestamp, specifying when this agent was last backed up to each ship.
 - `auto` is an array of objects, each containing a ship and a frequency in seconds, specifying how often we automatically back up to each ship, if at all.
 - `pending` is an array of objects, each containing a ship and a status `"invite"` or `"restore"`.
 These are ships from which we currently await a response to a request to either keep our state or hand us an old state, respectively.

+Note that if the wrapper is deactivated, its state **may disappear without notice** and no automatic backups will be performed, so if the second object contains any information, treat it as a historical record rather than current fact.
+We still provide it, and frontends may choose to simply discard it, or display parts of it to the user.
+Obviously any entries in `saved` will still be correct.

 #### After a successful backup